sprintup/Whiteboard/README.txt

 Automation:
 -To see it log in and run after the page loads run 'node.driver' from inside the webDriver folder.
 -You might have to include the latest chrome web driver binary in your path for it to automate.
+-You have to replace the passwords in driver.js in webDriver